AN ANALYSING OF MY BODY OF WORK

 Presenting myself in such a way will show that we are not a monolith, but people who are multifaceted, sophisticated and rich in cultures and spirit.

-Queen Punabi headdress : i thought about creating something inspired by the from the headdress of queen Punjabi, aMESOPOTAMIAN QUEEN FROM 39765 BC whos body was discovered atoned in jewelery.
+Ancient Sumerian clothing - Queen Punabi headdress : i thought about creating something inspired by the from the headdress of queen Punjabi, a MESOPOTAMIAN QUEEN FROM 39765 BC whos body was discovered atoned in jewelery.
 What I find interesting is the juxtaposition of the head piece , it is futuristic and primitive at the same time.
 To recreate leaves in gold is advanced craftsmanship even today, never mind 3000 years ago, yet leaves are what our most ancient and primitive ancestors wore for they are the most natural and accesible material for coverage.
 I finds it beautiful how both aspects are juxtaposed and that’s something I can recreate with my headdress.

-i foraged for many plants around my garde, main BCU campus and my area and observed each.
+I foraged for many plants around my garden, main BCU campus and my area and observed each.
 I realised that to make them into a headpiece they have to be sturdy objects like stick or thick leaves.
 The leaves from one of my rose bushed provided the best results because they are so thick you would think theyre made of plastic.
 Of course all these natural items were either found off the floor or pruned off, not harming the natural state of the plants they were derived from.
 I have been pruning my garden trees since I was 12 which now looking back i am glad my mom taught me such a sustainable and beneficial practice.

 Mesopotamian Lore.
 I used imagery from Mesopotamian architecture to symbolically express my philosophy of life, how we should respect nature and another.clothes, imagery of enumerated elish the first written creation story, old tree of life drawing.
 Meaning of the tree of life feeds into my philosophy…